JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="1025" height="508" alt="agents created " src="https://github.com/user-attachments/assets/d9b0fa7e-38f9-4f0c-9c9a-9387be39cf02" />
 </p>
 <p>
-We can go back to admin panel > agents to see that our agent was created.
+We can go back to the Admin Panel > Agents and see that our agent was created.
 </p>
 <br />